yuhorizons/yuhorizons.github.io/recipes/movie.md

 * Edwin:
 * Hey, I'm up here.
 You are on camera!
 * ---
-* Harry:
+* Ming:
 * Look I'm not going to hurt ya if you throw down the camera.
 Lets call it even, OK.
 * ---
 * Edwin:
 * You promise?
 * ---
-* Harry:
+* Ming:
 * I cross my heart and hope to die!
 * ---
 * Edwin:
 * Ok.
 * ---
-* Harry:
+* Ming:
 * Ok, give it to me.
 * ---
 * Edwin:
 * Here you go!
 * DIR-With brick.
-Brick hit Marv.
+Brick hit Mei.
 * ---
-* Harry:
+* Ming:
 * You got anther one kid!
 * ---
 * Edwin:
-* DIR-Throws anther brick at Marv.
+* DIR-Throws anther brick at Mei.
 * ---
-* Harry:
+* Ming:
 * Is that all you've got.
-* DIR-Turn around and look at Marv
+* DIR-Turn around and look at Mei
 * He doesn't have any more.
 * ---
-* Marv:
+* Mei:
-* Harry, harry, harry, DIR-points to Edwin upstairs with another brick.
+* Ming, Ming, Ming, DIR-points to Edwin upstairs with another brick.
 * ---
 * Edwin:
-* DIR-Throws brick and hits Marv for the 3rd time.
-Marv faints and gets dizzy.
+* DIR-Throws brick and hits Mei for the 3rd time.
+Mei faints and gets dizzy.
 * ---
 * Edwin:
 * You guys had enough or are you thirsty for more!
 * ---
-* Harry:
+* Ming:
 * You go to the back and I'll go to the front.
 * ---
 * ---
-* Mom Airport
+* Mom Airport-done
 * ===========================
 * Attendent:
 * May I assist you?